ShaluChaudhary/Test/README.md

 Steps to install Docker:

-Step1: Install Oracke virtual box.
+Step1: Install Oracle virtual box.

 Step 2: install Chocolatey packgae incase you are using 32 bit OS